Edited by Sci-Fi Christian and QueenofKlaroline

 Hot and then cold, so cold chills skittered up her spine came the realization that somehow he knew.
 Instead of relief, all she knew was despair and more guilt.
 She should have told him the truth immediately, not letting him find out this way.

-He thrust himself away from her with a roar of rage, hurt, pain and betrayal, all intermingling into a sound she knew she would remember forever.
+He thrust himself away from her with a roar of rage, hurt, pain and betrayal, all intermingling into a sound she would remember forever.
 With a violence Caroline didn't know Tyler possessed, his fist smashed into the wall alongside her head, his arm sinking all the way in to the elbow.
 He missed her head by centimeters and she knew it was intentional.
 Even now, faced with evidence of her unfaithfulness, yellow fire leaping in his eyes, he couldn't bring himself to hurt her.

 "Tyler," she whimpered, attempting to touch his chest, somehow soothe the beast within.